Skip to Content

 Looking down at the Luge track!

-On your first go around the track, you must take the slow on the beginner track (the Red Track) but after that, it’s off to the fast track to zoom around the course.
-In some sections I actually got air!
-Don’t worry though, they space everyone out and you can go as fast or as slow as you’d like using the brake to control your speed.
+On your first go around the track, you must take the slow on the beginner track (the Arrow Track) but after that, it’s off to the fast track to zoom around the course.
+In some sections, I actually got air!
+Don’t worry though, they space everyone out, and you can go as fast or as slow as you’d like, using the brake to control your speed.

-If you’re taking the gondola up to Bob’s Peak then you should book your luge tickets in a combo deal to save money.
-However, if you walked up via the Tiki Trail then be sure to buy at least a few luge rides.
-Trust me, you’ll want to keep going, and the more you buy at once the cheaper it is!
-For example, four luge rides plus the gondola ticket only costs $72 NZD for an adult and $50 NZD for kids!
+If you’re taking the gondola up to Bob’s Peak, then you should book your luge tickets in a combo deal to save money.
+However, if you walked up via the Tiki Trail, then be sure to buy at least a few luge rides.
+Trust me, you’ll want to keep going, and the more you buy at once, the cheaper it is!
+For example, three luge rides plus the gondola ticket only cost $73 NZD for an adult and $51 NZD for kids.
+They even have family packages for this as well.

-Kids as young as 6 years old and 110 cm (43 in) tall can ride Red Track on the Luge by themselves.
-Kids over 135 cm (53 in) tall can also ride the Blue Track alone.
+Kids as young as 6 years old and 110 cm (43 in) tall can ride the Luge alone but need to be accompanied by an adult to ride the chair lift.
+Kids over 135 cm (53 in) tall and 7 years old can ride it all by themselves!
 Kids under these requirements can ride with an adult as many times as they want for only $5!

 20. Go on a lake cruise